4.9

 What if i need to skip an activity?

 You can skip any activity you like on this trip.
 If you're not feeling up to anything at any stage, just speak to your guides.
-You are spending four nights in the same place on this trip, so some downtime is possible at the hotel base if you skip an activity.
+You are spending three nights in the same place on this trip, so some downtime is possible at the hotel if you skip an activity.

 What will I need to carry?